 The landlord/property manager has added an additional property manager without verbal, or written notice.
 The new manager has verbally told me that he will be the new manager.
 He is installing sound monitors in hallways and wants to enter mine to install one, without written request.
 They also are...
 Read more »

 I am not licensed to practice in Missouri; nor do I represent your landlord of their property managers.
-However, unless there is some real demonstrable reason for the landlord or property managers to want to "install sound monitors in hallways" of the tenants' apartments I would strongly advise...Read more »
+However, unless there is some real demonstrable reason for the landlord or property managers to want to "install sound monitors in hallways" of the tenants' apartments I would...Read more »

 Bayview loan servicing acquired our property in 2016.
 It was originally inc,used in a bankruptcy it we stayed in the home paying the monthly payment.
 Later, I fell on financial struggles which cause me to get behind in my payments.
 A short while later I was approved for mortgage modification &...
 Read more »

 I wrote out a contract to sell my Jeep and the buyer agreed on the payment.
 He didn’t make any payments and I went to repossess it but was told no. He refuses to give me back the Jeep but the title is still in my name.

 I do not practice in Kansas but your question remains open for four weeks.
 As a general matter throughout all states, contracts can be valid without notarization.
 In general, notarization is an added measure that more strongly confirms the identity of parties signing a contract or other document....Read more »

 There are several issues that would pertain to a "rent to own" agreement that would depend upon the terms of the actual agreement.
 You should consult with an attorney, sharing with her or him the documents pertaining to the agreement.